 Emma Clarkson Webb TinTin Ring

-This breathtaking ring accentuates the emerald center stone with a bezel setting that gives the mood of the ring an elegant old-world feel.
+A bespoke option, this breathtaking ring accentuates the emerald center stone with a bezel setting that gives the ring an elegant, old-world feel.